Coogan's Bluff (film): Production

-Before Hang 'Em High had been released, Eastwood had set to work on Coogan's Bluff, a project which saw him reunite with Universal Studios after an offer of $1 million, more than doubling his previous salary.
+Before Hang 'Em High had been released, Eastwood had set to work on Coogan's Bluff, a project which saw him reunite with Universal Studios after an offer of $1 million, more than doubling his salary for the previous film.
 Jennings Lang was responsible for the deal.
-Lang was a former agent of Don Siegel, a Universal contract director who was invited to direct Eastwood's second major American film.
-Eastwood was not familiar with Siegel's work but Lang arranged for them to meet at Clint's residence in Carmel.
-Eastwood had seen three of Siegel's earlier films, was impressed with his directing and the two became friends, forming a close partnership in the years that followed.
+Lang was a former agent of Don Siegel, a Universal contract director who had been eyed to handle Coogan's Bluff, which would be Eastwood's second major American film.
+Eastwood was not familiar with Siegel's work, but Lang arranged for them to meet at Clint's residence in Carmel.
+Eastwood, having seen three of Siegel's earlier films by then, was impressed with his directing and the two became friends, forming a close partnership in the years that followed.

-The idea for Coogan's Bluff originated in early 1967 as a TV series and the first draft was drawn up by Herman Miller and Jack Laird, screenwriters for Rawhide.
-It is about a character named Sheriff Walt Coogan, a lonely deputy sheriff working in New York City.
+The idea for Coogan's Bluff originated in early 1967 as a pilot for a potential TV series and the first draft was drawn up by Herman Miller and Jack Laird, screenwriters for Eastwood's old show Rawhide.
+The basic premise concerned a character named "Walt Coogan", a lonely deputy sheriff working in New York City.

 After Siegel and Eastwood had agreed to work together, Howard Rodman and three other writers were hired to devise a new script as the new team scouted for locations including New York City and the Mojave desert.
-However, Eastwood surprised the team one day by calling an abrupt meeting and professed to strongly dislike the script, which by now had gone through seven drafts, preferring Herman Miller's original concept.
+However, Eastwood surprised the team one day by calling an abrupt meeting where he admitted his strong dislike of the script (which by now had gone through seven drafts) and a preference for Miller's original concept.
 This experience would also shape Eastwood's distaste for redrafting scripts in his later career.

 Eastwood and Siegel hired a new writer, Dean Riesner, who had written for Siegel in the Henry Fonda TV film Stranger on the Run.
-Eastwood did not communicate with the screenwriter until one day Riesner criticized a scene Eastwood had liked which involved Coogan having sex with Linny Raven in the hope that she would take him to her "boyfriend."
+Eastwood did not communicate with the screenwriter until one day Riesner criticized a scene Eastwood had liked which involved Coogan having sex with Linny Raven in the hope that she would take him to her "boyfriend".
 According to Riesner, Eastwood's "face went white and gave me one of those Clint looks".

 The two soon reconciled their differences and worked on a script in which Eastwood had considerable input.
-Don Stroud was cast as the psychopathic criminal Coogan is chasing, Lee J. Cobb as the disagreeable New York City Police Department lieutenant, Susan Clark as a probation officer who falls for Coogan and Tisha Sterling as the drug-using lover of Stroud's character.
+Don Stroud was cast as the psychopathic criminal Coogan is chasing, Lee J. Cobb as the disagreeable NYPD lieutenant he has to deal with, Susan Clark as a probation officer who falls for Coogan, and Tisha Sterling as the drug-using lover of Stroud's character.
+Coogan's Bluff was the final film appearance of actress Betty Field (who played the mother of Stroud's character) before her death in 1973.
 Filming began in November 1967 even before the full script had been finalized.